svmiller/woi/README.md

 This is a co-authored working paper done with [Nicholas T. Davis](http://www.nicholastdavis.com/) (University of Alabama).
 It is forthcoming in *Journal of Race, Ethnicity, and Politics.*

 This paper was previously known as "White Outgroup Intolerance and Declining Support for American Democracy", hence the `woi` directory name.
 Part of the peer review process led to de-emphasizing identity and intolerance as foundation concepts leading to prejudice in order to just start with a discussion of prejudice in the American context.
 Think of the difference as more in focus than substance.
-I kinda wish I can go back and change the name of the directory, but I can't. 🤷‍♂️️
+I kinda wish I can go back and change the name of the directory, but it'd be a loss for users who have already starred/watched the repo.

 ## Abstract